Hello, y'all, and welcome to Craiceann 2025!

 Session 1:

-Most sticking patterns for this instrument generally employ four types of strokes- down, up, tap (A.K.A. "flat"), and in.
-In this session, we will explore
+Sticking patterns for this instrument use four types of strokes- Down, Up, Tap (A.K.A. "flat"), and In.
+In this session, we will learn these four stroke types and an exercise that will develop proficiency with them.

 Session 2: